 - 1. What are the demographic profiles (age, gender, profession, education, etc.) of all the viable candidates, including your candidate? - 2.
 What demographic groups should support your candidate? - 3.
 Are there enough votes within these groups to win the election? - 4.
-Are there other candidates appealing to the same demographic groups? - 5.
-What demographic groups will you concede to your opponents? - 6.
+Where do these demographic groups gather?
+How do they get their information? - 5.
+Are there other candidates appealing to the same demographic groups? - 6.
+What demographic groups will you concede to your opponents? - 7.
 What collateral groups might you appeal to if need be?